TomBasha/Connect-Four/README.md

 # Rules of Game

-Two players battle it out on a 6X7 grid, trying to connect four of their respective colored checkers/discs in either horizontal, vertical or diagonal directions.

-This is a turn-based game, and so players have the opportunity to block attempts of their opponents creating their connected checkers reaching the required, winning four.
+Two players battle it out on a 6 x 7 grid, trying to connect four of their respective colored checkers/discs in either horizontal, vertical or diagonal directions.
+This is a turn-based game, and so while players try to connect their own four discs, they are also trying to prevent their opponent from doing the same.

 # How to Play